bengl/yaeb/README.md

 ## Usage

-These keybindings will soon be remappable, but here are the defaults:
+These keybindings are remappable (see Keybindings section, but here are the
+defaults:

 * Alt+T: New tab
 * Alt+Q: Close tab